 - Suitability and allowability of the property you are considering and cash flow expectations

 - Finance strategy and availability including SMSF funds required and the documentation to use either your cash or equity that you have outside super.

 - Advice on the implications of moving funds from a retail/industry fund into your SMSF.
 This should as a minimum look at tax implications and the impact on insurances for both costs and availability

-- Set up of documentation and structures including SMSF, Holding Trust and trustee companies (one for each structure).
+- Set up of documentation and structures including SMSF, Holding Trust, and trustee companies (one for each structure).

 - Lastly, go shopping.
 It is no use purchasing though without having set up the structures as you may not be able to move from an incorrect name or structure or if possible maybe risk an additional stamp duty.
-Two very costly error.
+Two very costly errors.